israkhan-ba/LearnJS/NEW/IN-DEPTH/Object.md

 The global object itself can be accessed using the this operator in the global scope.
 In fact, the global scope **consists of** the properties of the global object, including inherited properties, if any.

 ##### Access to Global Object using `this` Keyword
-So 'this' keyword refers to the global object, usually the object in which the function operates.
+So **`this`** keyword refers to the global object, usually the object in which the function operates.